 Gender pay gap reporting is defined as “…the difference between the average earnings of men and women over a period of time, irrespective of their role or seniority.”

-- 10% difference (in favour of males) between the mid-points/middle values of the 2 groups
+- 5% difference (in favour of males) between the mid-points/middle values of the 2 groups.

-- 10% more females than males received a bonus award (*across the workforce by gender)
+- Generally, more females within the workforce than males received a bonus.

 Pay by quartile